-Here are a couple sample date and time formulas with additional details that will help you build your specific formula.
+Here are sample date and time formulas with additional details to help you build your specific formula.

-A Date/Time formula to calculate the time since a record has been created:
+A Date/Time formula to calculate the time since a record was created: NOW() - CreatedDate

 Returns a numeric value in the format 99.99XX, depending on the number of decimal places specified.

-The value to the left of the decimal is intuitively the number of days.
-The value to the right of the decimal is a representation of the portion of a 24-hour period of the hours and minutes returned by the calculation.
+The value to the left of the decimal is the number of days.
+The value to the right of the decimal represents the portion of a 24-hour period corresponding to the hours and minutes returned by the calculation.

 Important: Be aware of time zone conversion issues.

-The value displayed is a UTC value and is likely inaccurate for your time zone.
+The value displayed is a UTC value and is likely inaccurate for your local time zone.

-You will want to modify your formula to adjust the time zone value.
-If you're 7 timezones removed from UTC, calculate the decimal value of 7 hours of a 24-hour period:
+You need to modify your formula to adjust for the time zone offset.
+If you are 7 time zones removed from UTC, calculate the decimal value of 7 hours within a 24-hour period:

-To review or ask about other date and time formulas, visit the Trailblazer Community on "#Formulas" such as Last Modified Date more than 24 hours ago.
+To review or ask about other date and time formulas, visit the Salesforce Trailblazer Community topic on #Formulas — Last Modified Date more than 24 hours ago.

 Build a Formula Field